 Answering “What Interests You About This Position” in an Interview

-When the question “What interests you about this position?” or "Why are you interested in this position?" comes up in a job interview, it can be a little bit of a curveball.
-Mostly because your mindset at that very moment is going to be very forward-thinking.
+When the question “What interests you about this position?” or "Why are you interested in this position?" comes up in a job interview, it can be a little of a curveball mostly because of your mindset at that very moment is going to be very forward-thinking.
 You’ll be getting questions related to the job, your experience, and you won’t be thinking as introverted as you might be thinking you are.
-And in reality, that’s the purpose of the question being asked by the interviewer.
+And in reality, that’s the purpose of the question getting asked by the interviewer.

-The interviewer is somewhat intentionally trying to throw you off track.
-It’s not as though they are purposefully trying to harm you, they are legitimately going through an exercise with you at that very moment.
+An interviewer is intentionally trying to throw you off track with this question.
+It’s not as though they are purposefully trying to harm you.
+They are legitimately going through an exercise with you at that very moment.

-The purpose of the exercise for the interviewer to see how well you can communicate when you are having to think on your feet.
-And how well you can be prepared when you are coming to the interview in the first place.
-So take the question with a high spirit and this guide, in particular, will help you to understand how you might better prepare for the question to come up.
+The purpose of the exercise for the interviewer to see how well you can communicate when you have to think on your feet.
+And how well you can get prepared when you are coming to the interview in the first place.
+So take the question with a high spirit, and this guide, in particular, will help you to understand how you might better prepare for the question to come up.
 Because most likely, the question will come up.